btsecom/docs/source/otc/en/index.html.md

 # Change Log

+## Version 1.1.4 (16th September 2024)

+* Update the permission-related content in the description of all APIs

 ## Version 1.1.3 (16th March 2022)

 * Addition of request parameter [`side`](#quote-stream) to allow return one side quote.